Open source contributor funding

 An open source contributor funding process represents a highly promising funding approach for Web3 ecosystems.
 This funding process has a massive amount of potential to improve how treasuries disburse assets to more consistently generate impact for ecosystems at scale.

-For Web3 ecosystems, treasuries could become more effective at generating impact if assets are more efficiently and actively used to pay contributors directly and are not sitting idle in over funded ideas.
-Contributor funding could provide a reliable long term approach for developing open source initiatives that help to improve an ecosystems network, infrastructure, protocols, software libraries and applications.
-As this funding process matures there is an opportunity for creating a safe and reliable way for founding entities to push the stewardship of the ecosystem over to the community using this suggested contributor funding process.
+For Web3 ecosystems, treasuries could become more effective at generating impact if assets are can be used more efficiently.
+Funds would always be used to pay for a contributors recent contribution efforts rather than sitting idle in over funded ideas.
+Contributor funding could provide a reliable long term approach for developing open source initiatives that help with improving an ecosystems network, infrastructure, protocols, software libraries and applications.
+As the contributor funding process matures there is even an opportunity that it could create a safe and reliable way for founding entities to push the stewardship of the ecosystem over to the community.